Matrix product state approach to lossy boson sampling and noisy IQP sampling: Introduction

-Focusing specifically on boson sampling, one of the most widely studied sampling models, as aforementioned, when the loss rate is sufficiently large, boson sampling becomes classically easy.
+Boson sampling provides a particularly well-studied example of this phenomenon: when photon loss is sufficiently strong, the problem becomes easier to simulate classically.
 Motivated by this observation, a variety of classical simulation algorithms have been developed~\cite{rahimi2016sufficient, garcia2019simulating, huang2019simulating, clifford2020faster, oh2021classical,liu2023simulating}.
 One line of work~\cite{garcia2019simulating} used a strategy to approximate a lossy quantum state by a quantum state that is classically easy to simulate.
-For example, Ref.~\cite{garcia2019simulating} and Ref.~\cite{oszmaniec2018classical} showed that a lossy single photon state can be approximated by a thermal state or a separable state, respectively, when the loss rate is high.
+For example, Ref.~\cite{oszmaniec2018classical} and Ref.~\cite{garcia2019simulating} showed that a lossy single photon state can be approximated by a separable state or a thermal state, respectively, when the loss rate is high.
 Furthermore, this idea has been extended to lossy Gaussian boson sampling~(GBS)~\cite{qi2020regimes}.
-Nonetheless, when applied to recent GBS experiments, while it provides an important benchmark, the classical algorithm was not sufficient to simulate them~\cite{madsen2022quantum,zhong2020quantum}.
+Although these approximations provide important benchmarks, they were not sufficient to simulate recent large-scale GBS experiments~\cite{madsen2022quantum,zhong2020quantum}.
 A key limitation of these approaches is that, since they rely on approximating a given state by the nearest classically simulable state, their performance cannot be systematically improved by allocating additional computational resources.
-Hence, below a loss rate threshold, the algorithm fails to operate.

-Notably, a more recently proposed classical algorithm based on the matrix product state~(MPS) has overcome this limitation and successfully simulated the state-of-the-art GBS experiments at the moment.
-The crucial feature of the new classical algorithm is the tunability of its performance by providing more computational resources, which translates to the bond dimension of the MPS.
-However, because the method in Ref.~\cite{oh2024classical} relies on the Gaussianity of the quantum system, it has not been extended to other systems so far, despite its high performance in practice.
+Thus, outside the high-loss regime, these fixed approximations do not provide a systematic route to improve the simulation accuracy.